 Many of us reading this article have invested in ULIPs or planning to invest in it.
-We are familiar with ULIP as an investment tool that offers insurance also.
+We are familiar with ULIP as an investment tool that offers insurance also and know that the ULIP full form is Unit Linked Investment Plan.
 Today let’s understand the switching option offered by ULIP that is not much popular but is nevertheless, an effective feature.
 Here you will get to know how you can change your investment mix and that too without having to bear any additional costs.

 Being an ULIP investor, you are allowed to change the investment options under your plan.
 For example, if you find the market favorable, you can change exposure to equities.
 There is a huge count of people who are unaware of the switch feature available with ULIP.
 Approximately, only 20% know about this option and less than 5% access it.
 You might lose some major benefits by not utilizing this feature.

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.
 Standard T&C Apply

 Switching requires a proper analysis of the market and needs the ULIP investor to create a perception of market and decide on his/her risk capacity.
 The triggering market level can be used to pull your asset allocation with every 10% change.
 A proactive policyholder is expected to yield good result with clever switching and systematic asset allotment.

 Switching feature is free hence you don’t require worrying about the cost, and utilize the option for as many times you wish to.
 Earlier there was a predefined number set for free switches in a year but not anymore.
 The process of switching simply requires you to access your policy online on the insurance company’s website and alter the investment mix as desired.
 In case you are unable to check online, just submit a switch request form to the insurance company.